Trade Mark, Patents & Designs Oppositions

 What is the trade mark opposition period?

-A trade mark application that has been filed and accepted by IP Australia for registration can be opposed by any party.
-There is a two month window for a party to file a trade mark opposition.
+Any party can oppose a trade mark application that has been filed and accepted by IP Australia for registration.
+There is a two-month window for a party to file a trade mark opposition.
 The Trade Marks Act sets out specific grounds on which an opposition can be filed and relied on to argue against registration.
-Some of these grounds include:

-A patent application which has been accepted for grant by IP Australia can be opposed by any party.
-For standard patents, there is a three month window in which to file an opposition.
-For innovation patents there is no time limit, with an opposition able to be filed at any time after certification.
+A patent application that has been accepted for a grant by IP Australia can be opposed by any party.
+For standard patents, there is a three-month window in which to file an opposition.
+For innovation patents, there is no time limit, and an opposition can be filed at any time after certification.
 The Patents Act sets out specific grounds on which an opposition can be filed and relied on to argue against registration.
-Some of these grounds include:

-• that the patent specification is not fairly based.
+• Patent specification is not fairly based.

 What is the opposite process?

-In a registered design dispute, a complaining party can request examination of a registered design prior to its certification.
-The complaining party can support that request with evidence prior art to argue that the design in question was not sufficiently new and distinctive, when compared to other designs that existed before the priority date.
+The complaining party can support that request with evidence of prior art to argue that the design in question was not sufficiently new and distinctive compared to other designs that existed before the priority date.

 How is this different from IP infringements?